Application of these Terms and Conditions

 12.1.4 "Permitted Recipients" means the Parties to this Agreement, their employees and any third parties engaged in connection with the Services; and

-12.1.5 "Supplied Personal Data" in relation to a Data Subject means his or her email address, phone number and any other Person Data shared in the performance of the Agreement.
+12.1.5 "Supplied Personal Data" in relation to a Data Subject means his or her email address, phone number and any other Personal Data shared in the performance of the Agreement.

-12.2 Each party acknowledges that it may disclose Supplied Personal Data that it has collected to the other party and accordingly each party shall comply with its obligations as a Controller under the Data Protection Legislation.
+1.2.1 Each party acknowledges that it may disclose Supplied Personal Data that it has collected to the other party and accordingly each party shall comply with its obligations as an independent Controller under the Data Protection Legislation.
 The parties also acknowledge that it is not their intention to be considered joint Controllers in relation to any Personal Data.
 Each party shall also:

-12.2.4 comply with the rights of Data Subjects whose Personal Data is processed under this Agreement;
+IV. comply with the rights of Data Subjects whose Personal Data is processed under this Agreement including (but not limited to) rights of access, rectification, erasure, restriction, objection, and data portability;

-12.4.
-The Company may record telephone conversations at any time without prior notice to the Client for record-keeping purposes so as to resolve complaints and disputes or to improve its service or training standards
+12.4 The Company may record telephone conversations at any time without prior notice to the Client for record-keeping purposes so as to resolve complaints and disputes or to improve its service or training standards but not to pass or share with Third Parties and will be treated internally as well as confidential.13.
+Intellectual Property Rights

 13.1 All Intellectual Property Rights in or arising out of the Services belong to the Company and/or other companies within the Group and/or its third party licensors.